 "Humans also appreciate the difference between filing a lawsuit and brandishing a machine gun.
 It is no different with animals, because aggression is so expensive, and yet, so necessary, all kinds of rituals have evolved."~Jean Donaldson

 As effective as it may be to use body language to block aggression, not always does this work.
 Every now and then in nature, some variance may pop out and it can happen that a dog is produced that isn't sensitive to such pacifying gestures.

 This can be due to lack of socialization or some genetic flaw.
 The "illiterate" members therefore are a step behind, closer to non-social behavior.
-In this cases, severe injuries and even death may arise.
+In this cases, severe injuries may arise.

 At other times, the "artificial" environment we expose our dogs to can interfere with these animals' ability to effectively communicate.

 Among dogs, keeping the dog on leash may interfere with this "natural language."
 It may therefore happen that a dog is attacked while on leash, and with the leash tight, the attacked dog is unable to block the aggression by turning the head away.
 On the contrary, with the tight leash, the dog may appear as if challenging the other dog.

 Even among roosters, things may go sour.
 Secluded in close quarters, one rooster is unable to leave during an altercation and the two are forced to battle and injuries may result.

 By the way, this is how cockfighting became a popular blood sport.
 Secluded in a small arena, the enclosure made withdrawing not an option as it would have happened in nature, explains the late ethologist Danilo Mainardi.

 - Danilo Mainardi: Del Cane, Del Gatto e Di Altri Animali